Is your homeschool working for you or are you feel fed up with homeschooling?

 - Include fun every day (this should be your goal, every day).

-- Include household chores in your weekly routine: everyone helps.
+- Also, include household chores in your weekly routine: everyone helps.

 - Include extracurricular activities, co-ops, and part-time jobs in your routine.